KubaWojciechowski/PACT/README.md

 * Pandas
 * Biopython
 ## Input
-PATH takes as an input csv file with .
+PATH takes as an input csv file with the folowing columns:

+interactor,seq1,interactee,seq2

+Where interactor and interactee are the names, and seq1 and seq2 are sequences of interacting proteins in fasta format
 ## Running PACT
 You can run PACT as any other Python script by typeing:
 `python pact_1.0.py -i <input_file> -o <output_directory>`